Healthy Homes Assessment Pukerua Bay

 Home Assessments Pukerua Bay for Rental Properties

-There are numerous concerns to check during the house inspection to determine whether your rental property meets the minimum requirements of the Healthy Homes Standards.
-The most common are:
+There are a variety of things to look over during the house inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
+A few examples are:

-The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of a tenant services ruling can be extremely costly for property managers and landlords.
-For expert guidance, contact us today and book your rental property home evaluation.
+The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently being on the wrong side of a tenancy solutions ruling could be significant for property managers and landlords.
+For expert advice, call today and book your rental properties home assessment.

 home assessments for rental properties